 What Does Leviticus 25:39-55 Mean?

-The law in Leviticus 25:39-55 defines how Israelites were to treat fellow Hebrews who fell into poverty and sold themselves into service.
+The law in Leviticus 25:39-55 defines how Israelites were to treat fellow Israelites who fell into poverty and had to sell themselves into service.
 It commands fair treatment, forbidding harsh slavery and requiring their release in the Year of Jubilee.
 Though foreign slaves could be owned permanently, Israelites were to be treated as hired workers, not slaves, because they belong to God, who redeemed them from Egypt (Leviticus 25:42).

 Leviticus 25:39-55